Belgrano Sur Line

-The termini are Dr. A. Sáenz in the Nueva Pompeya district of the autonomous city of Buenos Aires, with two branches to Villars in General Las Heras Partido (departing from González Catán) and Marinos del Crucero Gral.
-Belgrano in La Matanza and Merlo partidos respectively.
+The termini is Dr. A. Sáenz station in the Nueva Pompeya district of the autonomous city of Buenos Aires, with two branches, one to Lozano in General Las Heras Partido (departing from González Catán) and the other to Marinos del Crucero Gral.
+Belgrano in Merlo partido.
+The line also has a touristic service between Tomás Jofré and Mercedes.

 Carrying just under 11 million passengers per year, the line is the least used of the Buenos Aires commuter rail network.